aladhims/MeetMe/README.md

 `private static boolean isItHasBugs = true;`

-so it still has that variable :disappointed_relieved:
+so it still a buggy app :disappointed_relieved:

 ```java
 if (isItHasBugs) {